Devsbench/scientific-robin-e5a44/content/pages/blog/user-journey-mapping.md

 There are at least couple of reasons:

-1.  **Access to the huge capital stored in crypto world!**

-As for now (Nov 2021) it is US$3 trillion.
+1.  **Access to the huge capital stored in crypto world! **As for now (Nov 2021) it is US$3 trillion.
 Wouldn't it be a great idea that every crypto investor (hodler) now can become your investor?
 This is an enormous opportunity on the market.

-2 - Access to investors from different countries.
+**2. Access to investors from different countries.** For example: People from Asia are not allowed to buy properties in Europe for investment purposes (there are local legal regulations that prohibit overseas investment).
+Escaping to the crypto world is the solution for that.
+Who wouldn’t want to get access to overseas investors?